 INTJ personalities also have an unusual combination of both decisiveness and vivid imagination.
 What this means in practice is that they can both design a brilliant plan and execute it.
 Imagine a giant chess board where the pieces are constantly moving, trying out new tactics, always directed by an unseen hand – this is what the INTJ’s imagination is like.
 An INTJ would assess all possible situations, calculate strategic and tactical moves, and more often than not develop a contingency plan or two as well.
 If someone with the INTJ personality type starts working with a new system, they will regard the task as a moral obligation, merging their perfectionism and drive into one formidable force.
 Anyone who does not have enough talent or simply does not see the point, including the higher ranks of management, will immediately and likely permanently lose their respect.

 INTJ personalities also often shoulder the burden of making important decisions without consulting their peers.
-They are natural leaders and excellent strategists, but willingly give way to others vying for a leadership position, usually people with Extroverted personalities (E personality type).
+They are natural leaders and excellent strategists, but willingly give way to others vying for a leadership position, usually people with Expressive personalities.
 However, such action can be deceptive and maybe even calculated.
 An INTJ will retreat into the shadows, maintaining their grip on the most important decisions – but as soon as the leader fails and there is a need to take the steering wheel, the INTJ will not hesitate to act, maybe even while staying in the background.
 The INTJ personality is the ultimate “Man behind the curtain”.

 INTJs dislike rules and artificial limitations – everything should be questionable and open to re-evaluation.
 They may be idealists (impossible is nothing) and cynics (everybody lies) at the same time.
 Whatever the circumstances, you can always rely on the INTJ to “fill in” the gaps in the idea – they are most likely to come up with an unorthodox solution.